Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Option 3: No Response (treated as dissent) After 14 days of silence, the Act treats this as dissent.
 You can proceed with appointing surveyors.

-How surveyor appointment works:
+How a surveyor appointment works:

 Once dissent occurs (or is deemed to occur), you each select surveyors or agree to appoint one shared surveyor: